denizgenc/my-public-notes/operating_systems_and_tools/git_notes.md

 `git rebase $commit_ref` re-commits everything it touches, giving it new hashes - even if those commits were not changed at all.
 So you should try to only go back as far as necessary.

-No. 1 piece of advice Robert can give on Git:
+No. 1 piece of advice the speaker can give on Git:
 `git config --global merge.conflictstyle diff3`
   - This is a different version of the merge conflict message that gives more information, which is better.
 So do some research and use it.